stig/www.brautaset.org/_posts/2013-06-15-re-designing-for-readers.md

 first paragraph of each post to use for the excerpt.
 The old front page became the [About](/about.html) page instead.
 Better!

-The font was already "big enough", I feel, but I followed Matt's advice here too and shrank the line length slightly.
+The font was already "big enough", I feel, but I shrank the line length slightly.

+*Update 2013-06-17:* According to Google Analytics the bounce rate dropped by 15--20% when the change to the homepage went out.
+Not a bad result at all!